 Get out your toilet bowl cleaner and make sure you follow all the instructions on the package because it can be a major health hazard if you don’t.
 For instance, NEVER USE AMMONIA AND BLEACH AT THE SAME TIME.
 They can react to form poisonous gases like chlorine and chloramine.
 Exposure to these can cause irreversible lung damage or kill you!
 Safety check.
 Ok, now that you’ve read all the precautions get to cleaning.

 Flush the toilet to wet the bowl.
 Apply your powder or liquid toilet bowl cleaner in a generous amount.
 Let it set with the toilet bowl cleaner soaking in for a bit, say 5 minutes.
 Get out your toilet brush and scrub it all around the inside.

 Make sure you get that nasty brown ring off.
 Flush the toilet and rinse the brush while the new water is coming in.
 Spray the rim and both sides of the seat and seat cover and the whole outside with disinfectant.

 Allow the disinfectant to set for a minute and kill all the germs.
-Wipe it down with a lint free rag or paper towels.
-Put up you toilet bowl cleaner and toilet brush.
+Wipe it down with a lint-free rag or paper towels.
+Put up your toilet bowl cleaner and toilet brush.
 Wait a few minutes for the excess disinfectant to dry.
 Then use it to your butt’s content.
 And that’s how to clean a toilet.